← Back to blog Marc Aaron Jacobs

 Best Music Pitching Platforms for Independent Composers in 2026

-This is an honest, practical review of the platforms that matter most for independent composers in 2026.
-We'll cover what each does well, where each falls short, and who each is best suited for.
+This is a practical, opinionated review of the music pitching platforms and music sharing tools that matter most for independent composers in 2026, comparing the best DISCO alternative options, what each does well, where each falls short, and which one fits your actual workflow.

 What Independent Composers Actually Need